dbt cheat sheet: the interactive dbt reference, updated for the AI era

 Analyst Agent- Answer natural-language questions with governed numbers, powered by the dbt Semantic Layer.

-dbt Copilot- One-click inline generation of SQL, models, tests and documentation.
+dbt Copilot- One-click inline generation of SQL, models, tests and documentation in the Studio IDE.

 Fusion engine

-The dbt engine, rewritten in Rust: what changes when your project runs on it.
+The dbt runtime, rewritten in Rust and now open-sourced into dbt Core: what changes when your project runs on it.

 What Fusion brings